ADD-ONS / MEDICATION / ANTICOAGULATION

 Standard dose

-- ≥ 8h from DOAC administration
+- ≥ 8h after DOAC administration

-- < 8h after administration of rivaroxaban ≤ 10 mg or apixaban ≤ 5mg
+- < 8h after administration of rivaroxaban ≤ 10 mg or apixaban ≤ 5 mg

-- IV bolus 400mg at a rate of 30 mg/min (approx. 13 min)
+- IV bolus of 400mg at a rate of 30 mg/min (approx. 13 min)

-- followed by infusion at a rate of 4 mg/min for 120 min (total dose = 480 mg)
+- followed by infusion at a rate of 4 mg/min for 120 minutes (total dose = 480 mg)

 Higher dose

-- unclear time of last DOAC administration
+- uncertain dose or time of the last DOAC administration

 - < 8h after administration of rivaroxaban > 10mg or apixaban > 5mg

-- IV bolus 800mg at a rate of 30 mg/min (approx. 13 min)
+- IV bolus of 800mg at a rate of 30 mg/min (approx. 13 min)

 - followed by infusion at a rate of 8 mg/min for 120 min (total dose = 960 mg)